Dock seeds are prolific everywhere you look right now, so this is a great time to gather them and make dock seed flour.

 The aerial parts, leaves and roots of the plants are used as vegetables and for the treatment of several health disorders such as mild diabetes, constipation, infections, diarrhoea, oedema, jaundice, and as an antihypertensive, diuretic and analgesic and in case of skin, liver and gallbladder disorders, and inflammation.
 Many phytochemical investigations on this genus confirmed that Rumex species are rich in anthraquinones, naphthalenes, flavonoids, stilbenoids, triterpenes, carotenoids, and phenolic acids.

 They did note that dock, like other greens, does have a fair amount of oxalic acid and could lead to kidney stones in susceptible individuals if consumed in large quantities.
-This relates to the leaves, though.
+This probably relates especially to the leaves, though.

 This review confirms that some Rumex species have emerged as a good source of the traditional medicine for treatment of inflammation, cancer and different bacterial infections and provides new insights for further promising investigations on isolated compounds, especially quercetin 3-O-glucoside, emodin, nepodin, torachrysone, and trans-resveratrol to find novel therapeutics and aid drug discovery.
 In addition, hepatoprotective, antiviral and antidiabetic activities should have priority in future pharmacological studies.